 - get rid of all

 - only necessary scripts are loaded

-- requires no strict file naming conventions
+- does not require strict directory or file naming conventions

 Like the Google robot crawls and indexes websites, RobotLoader crawls all PHP scripts and records what classes and interfaces were found in them.
 These records are then saved in cache and used during all subsequent requests.
 You just need to specify what directories to index and where to save the cache: